 I am a super geek. one of those people who are always installing something new on their devices, just to test them out.
 While some people fear having to learn a new operating system, I am that guy who has three operating systems on his Mac.
 So when the iOS 16 Beta was made available for download I was excited.
 I really wanted to get my hands on this new OS. but I know better.

 Beta is meant to be buggy

-One of the main reasons to put out a beta version of an operating system is to find as many bugs before letting the general public starts to download it.
-Developers are all trained on how to properly troubleshoot, isolate and report bugs.
+One of the main reasons to put out a beta version of an operating system is to find as many bugs before letting the general public start to download it.
+Developers are all trained on how to properly troubleshoot, isolate, and report bugs.
 Where the general public will just complain and assume that it is broken and will stay that way.

 iOS 16 Beta is not on my work iPhone

 I only have my iPhone Xs that could run the current iOS 16 Beta.
 While this seems like my idea of fun (Did I mention the super geek?)
 I think it would be a bad business decision to install it.
 After all, my entire business requires that I use that phone.
 If I had a spare phone I would be downloading it right now … but I don’t.